6 Rent-Back Agreement Risks

 Access Your Equity With Truehold

 If you’re selling your house but aren’t quite ready to leave it behind, consider partnering with Truehold.
-Truehold’s sale-leaseback makes it easy to access your equity and continue living at home as a renter.
+Truehold’s sell and stay transaction makes it easy to access your equity and continue living at home as a renter.

-Interested in Truehold’s unique sale-leaseback program?
-Connect with a Truehold advisor today to learn more about how to set up your residential leaseback agreement
+Interested in Truehold’s sell and stay transaction?
+Connect with a Truehold representative today to learn more about how to get started on your sell and stay transaction.

 Sources: